LorBordin/Object_Counter/README.md

 # Object Counter

-Simple program object detction and counting.
-There are two working modes, in the first it counts the number of objets detected in the scene, in the second only those which cross a given gate.
+Simple program object for detection and counting.
+There are two working modes, count objects (in the scene) or gate crossing count.

-For object detction the program uses a [Yolo network](https://github.com/AlexeyAB/darknet).
-While the demo version comes with a pretrained model that can detect persons, bicycles or cars, you can provide any model trained to detect your custom objects.
+To detect the objects the program uses a [Yolo network](https://github.com/AlexeyAB/darknet).
+While the demo version comes with a pretrained model that can detect persons, bicycles or cars, `object_count.py` is suited to detect custom objects.
+In that case you must provide a trained model.

 <div align="center">
 	<h4>Counting mode</h4>